amanpal108/stellar-hack-o-ween/README.md

 - 🎨 **Beautiful UI**: Modern gradient design with real-time progress tracking
 - 🔒 **Secure Keys**: Local key generation with session-based management

+## Unique positions

+- Agentic guardrails with Agents actually traceable for Legal Entity Accountabiltiy , and Trading Partner Legal Verification.
+Our team members are short-listed by GLEIF for working relationships.
+- Gels with where the real world problems are ( 3 - way industry matching dvP agents for Purchase Order to Customer Invoice to Receipts  matching ), to increase the overall efficiency in the Cross Border trade and settlement.

 **No more manual scripts!** Just click "Setup Account with Biometric" and you're ready to trade.

 👉 **See [PASSKEY_LOGIN_GUIDE.md](./PASSKEY_LOGIN_GUIDE.md) for detailed documentation**